 Installing solar panels can be a considerable investment.
 A photovoltaic array may be connected in series or parallel depending on your needs.
 You can expect operational problems to arise, but most homeowners currently using renewable energy don’t have much to complain about.

 There’s no need for you to learn how solar panels work.
 After all, it takes knowledge and experience to deal with shade sensitivity and the implications of where the panels are facing.
 Leave that to the professionals.
 You still have to learn a few things about the technology to able to maximize its benefits.

 1. The Needs of Your Home

-The number of panels you need is directly proportional to the amount of electricity you use and not necessarily the size of your home.
+The number of solar panels you need is directly proportional to the amount of electricity you use and not necessarily the size of your home.
 Square footage is relevant but not in the way you expect.
 You can purchase a solar panel kit and install the system yourself or you can setup the solar powered path lights.

 However, you have to be both an engineer and electrician and a working knowledge of photovoltaic systems to pull this off.
 Instead of saving a couple of thousand dollars, you might have to spend more for rewiring and other tasks.
 Also, you can’t forget about the permits.
 For your solar power needs, it’s better to let the professionals install and monitor the system.